 The topic of young men is much on my mind these days.
-In less than a month, my wife (Nina) and I will send our son off to university and the opportunities and perils that it brings.
+In less than a month, my wife (Nina) and I will send our son off to university.
+He will face all the opportunities and perils that college brings.
 In anticipation of this milestone, we recently finished reading together the short and very commendable book Thoughts For Young Men by J.C.
 Ryle.
 In it he asks,

 Who are the most backward about means of grace, the most irregular about Sunday services, the most difficult to draw to weekly lectures and prayer meetings, … who require the most frequent warnings and rebukes, who occasion him (the pastor) the greatest uneasiness and sorrow. … Depend on it, his answer will always be, “The Young Men.”